Subscribe to email updates...

 Get ready to scroll…

+Full data and references can be found here.
 If you’d like to help fact check or fill in the rest, jump in.

 Now, I doubt Lindzen purposely picked these people for being old.
 He’d have to spend two days trawling the internet like I did, and that would be messed up.
 So why are all the climate skeptics so old?
 Is it because they went to school before anyone knew about global warming?
 Old dogs, new tricks?
 Many of them spent their lives working in oil and gas, coal mining, or other emissions intensive sectors.
 Maybe it’s hard to come to terms with a lifetime of pollution.
 Or could it even be that they’re not long for this world?
 Maybe they just don’t care?
 There are plenty of polls around showing that young people care more about climate change than older people.
 But most of the available data stops slicing at 50 or 60.
 Based on the Lindzen ‘300’, most people outright opposing doing anything about climate change are over 70.